-The City of Anaheim hosted its 2017 Volunteer Recognition Luncheon on March 15 at The National Grove of Anaheim.
+The City of Anaheim hosted its 2018 Volunteer Recognition Luncheon on March 21 at The National Grove of Anaheim.
 Anaheim Community Foundation was among the many organizations and individuals honored.
-ACF Board Chair, David Bostwick, accepted the award on behalf of the entire board.
-The theme “There’s No Place Like Anaheim” was brought to life through Wizard Of Oz inspired decor, entertainment, and commemorative pins.
-Volunteers are “Oz-some!”

 At the 10th Annual Disney Half Marathon, the Anaheim Community Foundation (ACF) was awarded $10,000 to support Project S.A.Y.
 (Support Anaheim’s Youth) and Summer Yourh Scholarships.
 ACF has been the celebratory charity of the race since it began.
 Ten members of Project S.A.Y. participated in the Disneyland 5K.
 Project S.A.Y. is one of many free programs for Anaheim youth in middle and high school made possible through ACF.